All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

 New students are admitted in the fall quarter of each academic year.
 Prospective candidates should submit an official UC San Diego online graduate application for admission (which includes a detailed statement of personal intent regarding the program), the application fee, one set of official transcripts from each institution attended after high school, three letters of professional recommendation, and a current résumé or curriculum vitae.
 At the discretion of the admissions committee, a personal interview may be required.
 The GRE/GMAT is not required; candidates should have an undergraduate degree and a minimum of two years of full-time work experience at the professional level.
 International applicants must submit official scores from the Test of English as a Foreign Language (TOEFL).
 The application deadline is June 1, 2020.

-The degree program is designed to be completed in four consecutive quarters, studying full time and including summer quarter.
+The degree program is designed to be completed in three consecutive quarters, studying full time.
 Classes are scheduled in the late afternoons and evenings during the workweek to accommodate part-time employment.
-Students are required to complete forty-eight units of course work for the degree including an eight-unit industry practicum in the final quarter.
+Students are required to complete thirty-six units of course work for the degree.
 Successful completion of a master’s comprehensive examination is also required at the end of the program.

 DDPM 200.
 Opportunities in Pharma, Biotech, and Managed Care (1)